 A class (inheriting from

 Builder) that takes parsed documents and performs an action on them.
-Normally, builders translate the documents to an output format, but it is also possible to use the builder builders that e.g. check for broken links in the documentation, or build coverage information.
+Normally, builders translate the documents to an output format, but it is also possible to use builders that e.g. check for broken links in the documentation, or build coverage information.

 See Builders for an overview over Sphinx’s built-in builders.